26.2 - the marathon:

 Eat Healthy

 Try to maintain a good all-round diet the last two weeks before the race.
 Stick to your normal eating habits but increase the amount of carbohydrates you consume during the three days prior to the race.
 The night before you’ll probably go with the traditional carbo’ loading meal like pasta.
-Don’t eat too late though; you’ll want to sleep as well as possible.
+I prefer to have my main pasta meal two days before the race, instead of the the night before.
+If you do this you shouldn't have any upset tummy problems on race day if you ate too much.
+(I still have a light pasta supper the night before the race).
+It's best to eat earlier in the evening so you’ll sleep as well as possible.

 Drink Lots of Water.

 If you are well hydrated you will run a better marathon.
 This means you should start increasing your fluid intake several days before race.
-Don’t wait until the day before!
+Don’t wait until just the the day before!

 Conclusion.